AleOnori98/MicroGridsPy_Doc/docs/source/formulation.rst

 Emissions
 ===================

-CO2 emissions related to each component.
+Calculation of CO2 emissions related to each component of the system.

 RES
 --------------------

+Related to the installed capacity for RES generation system.

 .. raw:: html